AjaySreekumar47/vlm-research/README.md

 - qualitative failure cases,
 - and structured failure taxonomy.

 The current README replaces an earlier broad “medical VLM exploration” framing.
-The earlier version described the project as a journey through TP-SIS reproduction, EndoVis processing, and custom VLM development :contentReference[oaicite:0]{index=0}.
+The earlier version described the project as a journey through TP-SIS reproduction, EndoVis processing, and custom VLM development.
 The flagship framing here focuses on the strongest current research contribution: **evaluation of prompt-driven surgical segmentation under realistic failure conditions**.

 ---